AndnixSH/Forza-Horizon-5-Afking/README.md

 Why in VM? because I want to be able to play other games without controller interfering my games

-I tried to run this in my QNAP's Linux station but it's too laggy, since streaming is CPU intensive
+# Is it bannable?

+No, driving assisting is a feature, not an exploit, and it doesn't detect running 3rd party softwares either

-# It takes the fun away!
+# It takes the fun away!!!

 Who cares?
-It's entirely up to you how you are playing, whether you want to be lazy ass, or play properly as intended
+It's entirely up to you how you are playing, whether you want to be lazy ass, or play properly as intended.
+Go away if you don't like it